What is the Time to Change Employer Pledge?

 All our signed organisations commit to normalising the conversation about mental health in the workplace.
 We love to showcase great examples of how they have used the Employer Pledge and our seven key principles to provide ideas for what you can do in your workplace.

 If you would like to arrange your Employer Pledge signing for Time to Talk Day on 1st February or during that week, we will need to receive your Action Plan by 20th December 2017 to guarantee sufficient time to review.
 Action plans received after this date may need to wait until end of February to be reviewed depending on numbers.

 Have you completed your action plan?
 Submit it here.

 Do you want to encourage your employer to sign the Pledge but not sure how to go about this?
 View our top tips

 Is your employer an emergency services organisation?
-Find out more about signing the Blue Light Pledge.
+Find out more about signing the Blue Light Time to Change Pledge.

 If you have any questions, please contact our Employers team.